analytiq-hub/sig-agent-marketplace/README.md

-# SigAgent Skills Plugin
+# SigAgent Plugin

 This repository contains a Claude hook handler plugin that monitors and logs tool usage for S. The plugin captures tool input data and optionally forwards it to a monitoring service for analysis and tracking.gent

 ## About This Plugin

-The SigAgent Skills plugin provides a hook handler that:
+The SigAgent plugin provides a hook handler that:
 - Captures tool input data from Claude's stdin
 - Forwards the data to a remote monitoring service via HTTP POST
 - Requires both monitoring URL and authentication token to be configured